Mugicha: Types and Benefits of Japanese Barley Tea

 - Rokujo Mugicha (六条麦茶): The most common variety using six-row barley which contains a moderate amount of protein.
 The main characteristic of Rokujo Mugicha is its good scent

 - Nijo Mugicha (二条麦茶): The one using two-row barley.
-Two-row barley is larger in size, richer in starch than six-row barley.
-With Nijo Mugicha, you can enjoy the original natural sweetness of barley
+Two-row barley is larger in size, richer in starch than six-row barley, and with Nijo Mugicha, you can enjoy the original natural sweetness of barley

 - Blend Mugicha (ブレンド麦茶): The blended one.
-Blend Mugicha may use six-row barley, two-row barley, “Hadaka Mugi (裸麦: naked barley)”, and other grains like rice, corn, millet, foxtail millet and Job’s tears.
+Blend Mugicha may use six-row barley, two-row barley, naked barley, and other grains like rice, corn, millet, foxtail millet, and Job’s tears.
 Hence, with Blend Mugicha, you can enjoy various tastes

 How to Make Mugicha from Tea Bags

-As mentioned above, there are 2 ways of making Mugicha from tea bags, infusing and boiling to bring out the flavor.
+As I mentioned above, there are 2 ways of making Mugicha from tea bags, infusing or boiling to bring out the flavor.
 By the way, the barley tea can be enjoyed cold or hot, but we Japanese usually serve it chilled.

-Both hot water and cold water can be used to make Mugicha from the tea bag.
-Put the tea bag in a jar of water and let it sit and infuse for up to 2 hours.
+Both hot water and cold water can be used to make Mugicha from the teabag.
+Put the teabag in a jar of water and let it steep for up to 2 hours.

-A basic boiling method is that first you bring water in a pot to a boil, turn off the heat, add in the tea bag, and let it sit and infuse for 10 minutes or so.
-After that, stir the contents of the pot lightly and remove the tea bag.
+A basic boiling method is to bring a pot of water to a boil, turn off the heat, add in the teabag, and let it infuse for 10 minutes or so.
+After that, stir the contents of the pot lightly and remove the teabag.

-It is said that Mugicha barley tea has components and antioxidant actions that are effective in preventing cancer, apoplexy, and heart attacks, as well as making the blood flow smoothly.
+It is said that the barley tea Mugicha has an antioxidant action and components that are effective in preventing cancer, apoplexy, and heart attacks, as well as making the blood flow smoothly.